‘Flip Or Flop’ Divorce Reason: Tarek El Moussa Calls Rumors ‘Fake News’ — Cheating Allegations Stand

-Fans of Flip Or Flop are wondering the couple’s divorce reason these days, weeks after Christina and Tarek El Moussa announced their divorce.
+Fans of Flip Or Flop are wondering about the couple’s divorce reason these days, weeks after Christina and Tarek El Moussa announced their divorce.
 The former couple has been facing an onslaught of rumors — so many, in fact, that each of them has hired their own publicists.
 According to In Touch Weekly, Tarek has hired Howard Bragman while Christina is being represented by Cassie Zebisch.

 The former couple initially decided to separate but have since decided to solidify their split.
 Tarek El Moussa filed for divorce from Christina — citing irreconcilable differences and reportedly asking for spousal support.